The Museum of Black Futures: A place for healing and reparation

 Spiritual Reparation

 Femi Dawkins, a multidisciplinary artist and researcher, is one of the participating artists.
 He emphasizes the importance of healing: ‘Decolonization is not just about reparations.
 Besides money, it’s about intention, vision, and drive.’
-He quotes Susan Sontag, who talks about the land of the ‘well’ (healthy) and the ‘unwell’ (sick): ‘We live in the land of the unhealthy and long to live in the land of the healthy.’
+He quotes Susan Sontag, who talks about the land of the ‘well’ and the ‘unwell’: ‘We live in the land of the unwell and long to live in the land of the well.’
 Not only the descendants of the enslaved but everyone in society needs healing.
 We must deal with the damage that colonialism, capitalism, selfishness, privilege, and greed have inflicted, make our souls healthy again, and restore the moral balance.
 Afrofuturism is a pro-Black moral compass and is thus all-inclusive.
 The museum should provide space for dialogue, spiritual healing, and compassion.
 This requires returning colonial heritage to the community so they can educate and empower themselves and create new memories.
-‘In the unhealthy world, a museum represents a mausoleum of dead, stolen, and looted objects.
+‘In an unwell world, a museum represents a mausoleum of dead, stolen, and looted objects.
 The new museum must become a place of life and well-being.’

 Kofi adds by describing how the Africa Museum sold two objects in 2019 due to financial difficulties.
 ‘How can you, as a white organization in this day and age, monetize our most valuable heritage?!’
 Dawkins nods.
 ‘Whoever owns such objects must understand their value to the people from whom they were taken.
 And that value should not be expressed in money.’